 Origin, Planting Zones, Sun and Soil Needs

-Native to Eurasia, Chinese lantern plants can be grown in USDA plant hardiness zones 3-9.
-But whether or not you should grow these invasive plants, at all, is another issue (see below under Warnings).
+Native to Eurasia, Chinese lantern plants can be grown in USDA plant hardiness zones 3 to 9.
+But whether or not you should grow these plants at all is another issue.

 There are two reasons not to grow Chinese lantern plants:

 Chinese lantern pods are used in Halloween crafts (due to their orange color), harvest-themed decorations, and dried flower arrangements for fall.
 If you will need to harvest only a few pods for such purposes, consider growing the plants in pots (sinking the pots into the ground is one design option if you do not wish the pots to be in view).
 Not only is this a convenient way to grow a small crop of the plants, but it is also a good way to fight this invasive perennial's desire to spread.
 Or if you must grow them directly in the ground in your garden, one way to prevent their spread would be to use a barrier to act as a "firewall," as you would to keep a running bamboo from spreading.

 Ideas for putting the pods to use in crafts include inserting them into:

 - Halloween kissing balls (which can be similar to Christmas kissing balls, but with decorations more in keeping with a harvest theme)